If you know which form you are looking for, all our student forms can be found under our dedicated Student Forms area.

 It may be possible for students to agree an extension to submit their coursework up to a maximum of 2 weeks after the deadline.
 This only applies in the case of first submission opportunities; it does not apply to second ‘resit’ opportunities.

 To apply for an extension, students should make a request via the Student Self-service Portal (SSP) with any relevant supporting documentation.
-You will be notified of the decision by the Academic Adminisrator responsible for your course.
+The Extension Request Form can be found here and needs to be submitted via SSP, along evidence.
+You will be notified of the decision by the Academic Administrator responsible for your course.

 3. ‘A member of my family has very recently become seriously ill and I am the only carer.
 I have assignments and exams coming up very soon.
 I don’t want to give up my studies.
 I just need to put off the work for now and catch up later.
 What should I do?’